Salem in Utah County, Utah — The American Mountains (Southwest)

 Topics and series.
 This historical marker is listed in these topic lists: Forts and Castles • Settlements & Settlers.
 In addition, it is included in the Daughters of Utah Pioneers series list.
 A significant historical date for this entry is July 16, 1938.

 Location.
 40° 3.192′ N, 111° 40.747′ W. Marker is in Salem, Utah, in Utah County.
 Marker is on South 300 West, on the right when traveling north.
 Touch for mapTouch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Salem’s First Post Office (a few steps from this marker); N.E.
 Corner of Payson Pioneer Fort (approx. 2.7 miles away); S.E.
 Corner of Payson Pioneer Fort (approx. 2.8 miles away); The John Dixon House (approx. 2.9 miles away); Samuel Douglass House (approx. 2.9 miles away); City Hall (approx. 2.9 miles away); Payson's Pioneer Industry (approx. 2.9 miles away); Payson City Library (approx. 2.9 miles away).

 Additional keywords.
 Pond Town Fort

 Credits.
-This page was last revised on March 16, 2017.
-This page originally submitted on March 13, 2017, by Steven Tanner of Spanish Fork, Utah.
-This page has been viewed 157 times since then and 15 times this year.
-Photos: 1, 2. submitted on March 13, 2017, by Steven Tanner of Spanish Fork, Utah. • Bill Pfingsten was the editor who published this page.
+This page was last revised on April 26, 2020.
+It was originally submitted on March 13, 2017, by Steven Tanner of Spanish Fork, Utah.
+This page has been viewed 252 times since then and 34 times this year.
+Photos: 1, 2. submitted on March 13, 2017, by Steven Tanner of Spanish Fork, Utah.
+3, 4. submitted on April 24, 2020, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.